Qubinode/qubinode_kvmhost_setup_collection/docs/adrs/adr-0012-init-container-vs-regular-container-molecule-testing.md

 # ADR-0012: Use Init Containers for Molecule Testing with systemd Services

 ## Status
 Accepted - Updated with Research Validation (2025-07-12)
+Updated - Package Manager Compatibility Fix (2025-07-19)

 ## Context
 During our work with Molecule testing framework for Ansible roles, we discovered a critical issue where containers without systemd init support fail when testing roles that manage systemd services.
 Our research revealed fundamental differences between init containers and regular containers that impact testing reliability.